sarveshborkar/short-story-assignment/README.md

 ## **Acknowledgment**

-This work is a study of the research paper *"Large Language Models as Misleading Assistants in Conversation"* by Betty Li Hou et al. All credit for the original study and its findings goes to the authors.
+This work is a study of the research paper *"Large Language Models as Misleading Assistants in Conversation"* by *Betty Li Hou, Kejian Shi, Jason Phang, James Aung, Steven Adler, and Rosie Campbell**.
+All credit for the original study and its findings goes to the authors.
 This assignment builds upon their insights to further understand and analyze the implications of their work.